msherman/age-of-name/README.md

 Example of finding the owner and repo name.
 Using this current repos URL: https://github.com/msherman/age-of-name
 * The owner is: `msherman`
-* the repo name is: `age-of-name`
+* The repo name is: `age-of-name`
-* the branch I would default to: `master`
+* For the branch I would default to: `master`

 This repository holds all the necessary artifacts to build the React application and create the infrastructure via Terraform.
-If you want to see what the end application will look like prior to deploying, navigate to the root of the project and execute `npm install && npm run dev`.
-This will spin up a local version of the application for you to see the final state which is a simple React app that makes one async call to get the age of a name.
+If you want to see what the end application will look like prior to deploying, navigate to the root of the project and execute `npm install && npm run start`.
+This will spin up a local version of the application at `http://localhost:3000` for you to see the final state.
+The app is a simple React app that makes one async call to get the age of a name.
 ### Github personal access token
-As mentioned in the previous section AWS CodePipeline will need an access token to be able to access the repository and source the necessary artifacts to use inside the CodePipeline phases.
+As mentioned in the previous section AWS CodePipeline will need an access token to be able to access the repository and source the necessary artifacts to use inside the CodePipeline `source` phase.
 To generate a code Github has some great [documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 With the generated token there are two main areas that AWS needs access to be able to source the artifacts.
 First it will need access to the whole `repo` block which includes the following: